kmhsonnenkind/ease_jupyter_kernels/README.md

 # Jupyter Kernels for Eclipse EASE script engines

+## About

+This project allows users to have [EASE](http://www.eclipse.org/ease/) script engines as [Jupyter](http://jupyter.org) kernels.

+It is mainly intended to be used by the Jupyter notebook but theoretically the kernels work for any Jupyter clients.

 ## Prerequisites / Installation:

 In order to use the **EASE Jupyter Kernels**, you will need to have the following three components installed: